rthrfrd/heatscroll/README.md

 * `heatscroll.decayIntervalMs`: How quickly the heat map decays without any activity.
 * `heatscroll.drawIntervalMs`: How frequently the heat map is redrawn.
 * `heatscroll.lane`: Which scroll bar lane the heat map occupies (L=1|C=2|R=4|F=7).
+* `heatscroll.lineThreshold`: Don't show heatmap for files with less lines than this..
 * `heatscroll.rgbEdit`: Comma-separated RGB heat map color for editing.
 * `heatscroll.rgbScroll`: Comma-separated RGB heat map color for scrolling.